fawazahmed0/Latest-adb-fastboot-installer-for-windows/README.md

 **Note:**
-- To update the adb,fastboot and usb drivers again, just rerun the tool.
+- To Update the ADB,Fastboot and USB drivers again, just rerun the Tool.

 ------------